In This Moment: A Star-Crossed Wasteland (2009–2011)

-In 2009, Maria Brink and Chris Howorth announced that the band has begun writing for the next album, citing it to be darker and heavier.
+In 2009, Maria Brink and Chris Howorth announced that the band had begun writing for the next album, citing it as being darker and heavier.
 Brink revealed the album title A Star-Crossed Wasteland on her official site in February 2010.
 Maria Brink was named the Hottest Chick in Metal at the Revolver Golden God awards in April 2010.
 A Star-Crossed Wasteland was released on July 9, 2010, for Europe, and July 13 for the U.S. The album's first single, "The Gun Show" was released to iTunes on June 1, 2010.
 The album sold 10,500 copies, debuting at number 40.
 The album's second single, The Promise (featuring Adrian Patrick of Otherwise), was released on September 28, 2010.
 The song was originally supposed to feature Ivan Moody of Five Finger Death Punch but due to business issues, Moody was not able to record vocals for the song.
 Producer Kevin Churko eventually enlisted Adrian Patrick to be featured on the song.

 The band played Rockstar Mayhem Festival 2010 alongside Korn, Rob Zombie, Five Finger Death Punch, Hatebreed, Shadows Fall and other bands.
 On September 24, 2010, In This Moment officially released a video for the single "The Promise", shot and directed by David Brodsky.
 On November 21, 2010, it was announced that In This Moment would play alongside Sevendust, Disturbed and Korn in the Music as a Weapon V tour.

 Soon after Music as a Weapon, the band went on another headlining tour titled the Hell Hath No Fury Tour, along with Straight Line Stitch, System Divide, and Sister Sin.
 The band was also part of the All Stars Tour along with acts such as Emmure, Alesana, Iwrestledabearonce, Blessthefall, For Today, Born of Osiris, Motionless in White, Sleeping with Sirens, among others.